Minneapolis to release bodycam video in fatal shooting

 “Events of this past year have marked some of the darkest days in our city,” Frey said.
 “We know a life has been cut short and that trust between communities of color and law enforcement is fragile. … We must all be committed to getting the facts, pursuing justice, and keeping the peace.”

-All four officers involved in Floyd’s death were fired and quickly charged in his death.
+All four officers involved in Floyd’s death were fired and quickly charged.
 They are scheduled for trial in March.